DivadNojnarg/CaPO4Sim/README.md

 + Educational Content
   - update all modals for php1, hypopara, hypoD3
   - update network notifications as well as graph notifications
+  - disable dynamic case studies (will be released later)
 + Patient/Rat Status box
   - change patient by rat
   - change concentrations according to the rat